chanzuckerberg/software-mentions/software-mentions-linker-disambiguator/README.md

 | scicrunch_synonyms | ynonyms for software_mention, retrieved from Scicrunch|

 ## How to run the Linking code ##
-Here are the instructions for running the linking code from scratch.
+All the scripts for linking are under the `linker` folder.
+Here are the instructions for running the code from scratch.

 ### Step 1: Setup